hyperledger-tooling/start-here-hyperledger/issues/hyperledger-labs/solang.md

             <td>
                 When we declare a constant variable that has an initializer, e.g. `bool x constant = 0 < 2`, we evaluate the actual constant value in compiler time.
 Currently, there is no support to evaluate constants in comparisons, so the aforementioned example is evaluated in run time.

 We need to calculate comparisons with constants during compilation.
-Ideally, this can be created in `src/sema` and the comparison can be evaluated in compile time.
+The `eval_const_number` function should become `eval_const_expression` to evaluate boolean operators too.
+This function should be called at `fn var_decl` in `src/sema/variables.rs` so that the initializer of a constant is evaluated at compile time.
             </td>
         </tr>
     </table>